GovTechSG/apex-cloud-troubleshooting/docs/networking/networking-issues.md

 ## General network issues

-**Solution**

-To diagnose any network issues, you can perform a network connectivity test on your server.
+**Solution:** To diagnose any network issues, you can perform a network connectivity test on your server.
 This test should be performed from the same zone, either **internet** or **intranet**, from which you are making API requests.

 There are two methods to perform the network connectivity test: